Other Eligible Person (OEP) Benefits

 Taxation of Other Eligible Person Benefits

 The employer cost of providing benefits of the type described above for Other Eligible Persons is considered ordinary income and is, therefore, subject to taxes, including FICA, FICA Medicare, federal, state and city taxes.
 As a result, the cost to the employee of obtaining benefits for an Other Eligible Person is actually more than just the cost of the medical premium.
-Even though there is no employee cost for dental insurance, the value of this benefit is also taxable when a Other Eligible Person is added.
+Even though there is no employee cost for dental insurance, the value of this benefit is also taxable when an Other Eligible Person is added.
 And, if an Other Eligible Person is added to an already established family medical and/or dental policy, the employee will be taxed on the cost of providing single coverage, even though there will be no change in the actual cost of the insurance for the employee.
 In addition, the portion of the employee contribution associated with the Other Eligible Person healthcare coverage must be deducted on a post-tax basis.

 The university is of the opinion that records containing information on Other Eligible Persons are confidential, but the law is uncertain in this area.
 It is possible that a court or other adjudicative agency would decide the university must make such records public.
-Therefore, it is important to understand there is risk of disclosure when signing up for Other Eligible Person benefits at a public university.
+Therefore, it is important to understand there is a risk of disclosure when signing up for Other Eligible Person benefits at a public university.

 Medical/Dental: To add your Other Eligible Person to your Medical and/or Dental insurance you must: